intikhabalam/SPE/README.md

 When this has been installed / updated you then need to run the following to create the container type.

 - {SPO_ADMIN_URL} = This is the sharepoint admin url.
-- {CONTAINER_TYPE_NAME} = This is the name of the new container eg "MyFirstSpeContainerType"
+- {CONTAINER_TYPE_NAME} = This is the name of the new container. this can be anything you like
 - {AZURE_ENTRA_APP_ID} = This is the Client ID of the app created in Step 2

 ```